Dr Muhammed Afolabi

 In response to physical distancing measures occasioned by COVID-19 pandemic, Muhammed was appointed a Digital Learning Design Champion, where he is poised to utilise his pedagogical and digital skill sets to support LSHTM efforts to maintain global leadership in postgraduate education.

-Muhammed is currently working on a prestigious UKRI Future Leaders Fellowship, designed to tackle the difficult and novel challenges posed by co-endemicity of malaria and helminths in a high-risk paediatric population by investigating the feasibility and effectiveness of integrating helminth control with seasonal malaria chemoprevention (SMC).
-This adventurous programme will hopefully lead to the implementation of an increasingly recognised strategy of integrated, non-disease specific approach to controlling tropical anaemia.
+Muhammed is currently working on a prestigious UKRI Future Leaders Fellowship, designed to tackle the difficult and novel challenges posed by co-endemicity of malaria and helminths in a high-risk paediatric population in West Africa by investigating the feasibility and effectiveness of integrating helminth control with seasonal malaria chemoprevention (SMC).
+This adventurous programme will hopefully lead to the implementation of an increasingly recognised WHO strategy of integrated, non-disease specific approach to elimination of malaria and helminths, which could help to achieve SDG3 by 2030.